aws-samples/amazon-mq-workshop/labs/lab-4.md

 ### 2. Go to the Cloud9 IDE tab in the browser

 In the main pane, close the Welcome screen and add 2  terminal tabs (click on + tab and select New Terminal.
 Reorganize them to have them one on top of the other or side by side.
-All terminals shoul be in the `/workspace` directory.
+All terminals should be in the `/workspace` directory.

 <details><summary>Screenshot</summary><p>